cancerDHC/sheet2linkml/CONTRIBUTING.md

 to ensure a release is complete.

 - You should create a GitHub tag, with the appropriate version number.
 - You should push the package to PyPI.
+Before pushing the package to PyPI make sure you have updated the version number in the
+[pyproject.toml](pyproject.toml) file so that it matches the version number of the release you described in the CHANGELOG.

 ### Release to Test PyPI _(optional)_
 The purpose of this section is to verify that the package looks and works as intended, by viewing it on Test PyPI and